Individual Retirement Accounts (IRAs)

 An individual retirement account, or IRA, provides tax advantages for retirement savings.
 There are different IRA solutions available.
 At First Source, your IRA earns dividends and it is federally insured by NCUA, though there is an early withdrawal penalty.

 We offer Traditional IRAs and Roth IRAs, along with a Money Market IRA and IRA Term Share Certificate.
-We also offer a Coverdell Education Savings Account (ESA).
+We also offer a New York State 529 College Savings Plan and a Coverdell Education Savings Account (ESA).

 What is an IRA?